mhaugrud/msumcspy/_sources/Dictionaries/Exercises.rst

           >>> 'apples' in d

    Be sure you understand why you get each result.
-Then apply what you have learned to fill in the body of the function below:
+Then apply what you have learned to fill in the body of the function below, and add code for the indicated tests:

    .. activecode:: q2_dict_answer